shadow431/myPiAlarm/README.md

 **master.py** - This is the flask web app.
 This tells the "client" what pins to monitor, tracks armed zones and system status.
 If a zone is armed this will fire off the notification email of the action.

-**piCheck.py** - This can be setup on the "server" to run in cron to check if the "Client(s)" have been checking in regularly, of not fire off an email.
+**piCheck.py** - This can be setup on the "server" to run in cron to check if the "Client(s)" have been checking in regularly, if not fire off an email.

 ####Additional files: